phpearth/PHP.earth/README.md

 # World Wide Facebook Group GitHub Page

-This is the Github-Pages Repository of the international PHP Facebook Group.
+This is the GitHub-Pages Repository of the international PHP Facebook Group.
 Site is built with GitHub Pages which use Jekyll.

 ## Installation